AnaBondiguel/My-Portfolio/README.md

 flexbox responsive layout designs: for different types of screens and; on the navigation bar/sidebar/headers (with media queries);
 displaying favicons next to the page titles in the browser tabs

-The key features for each webpage
+The key contents or features for each webpage
 1. Homepage:
-Navigation bar for links (with pseudo-class selector a:hover) to all website pages & A portrait photography & Sidebars for icon links to professional accounts
+Navigation bar for links (with pseudo-class selector a:hover) to all website pages & A portrait photography & Name & Professional positions & Sidebars for icon links to an email and professional accounts
 2. Blog Posts:
 A list of blog posts with titles and date published (with SVG graphic and text) & A blog with five sample posts and their images
 3. Experience and Education: